 Many people who believe in the Free Market think this should also be applied to the country’s housing stock.
 This is what led to the gradual phasing out of rent-controls since the Second World War, and then the selling-off of large amounts of council housing since the 1980’s.
 Now initially this seemed to be a good thing, as the subsequent boom in house prices made a lot of people very rich.
 However the situation now is very different.

 We currently live in a massively divided society, where anyone who bought property before the boom of the late 90’s is sitting on a vast store of wealth, whereas everyone else is burdened with either colossal mortgage payments or colossal rent.
 Added to that is the issue of homelessness, which is an inevitable consequence of housing costs being beyond the means of many people.
 It is often said that the solution to the housing crisis is to build more houses, but this will make no difference if those houses go into a market where their cost will put them beyond the means of most people.
-It is also worth noting that there is no shortage of property anyway, and though there are 112,000 homeless people in the UK, there are a staggering 200,000 empty properties just in England, including 72,000 in London!
+It is also worth noting that there is no shortage of property anyway, and though there are 78,000 homeless families in the UK (including 120,000 children), there are a staggering 200,000 empty properties just in England, including 72,000 in London!
 It is also the case that many wealthy people live in homes that are far more spacious than they need, while poor people are forced to live in cramped housing or have no homes of their own at all.
 Unscrupulous Buy-to-Let landlords are able to exploit this situation, by providing over-crowded, over-priced, sub-standard accommodation to the most vulnerable, ironically paid for by the taxpayer via the housing benefit system (see this shocking BBC Panorama Documentary).

 At the same time London in particular is also attracting a lot of extremely wealthy foreign house-buyers, attracted by a favourable tax regime, which serves to both push up prices and rents (recent figures show that rent has increased 10% in the last year alone), and also take valuable housing stock out of the market.
 Even worse many of these high-end investment properties are then left empty, and recent research has revealed that while London goes through the worst housing crisis in its history, wealthy property investors are sitting on hundreds of unused ‘ghost mansions’ worth an estimated £3.2bn, enough to build 10,000 affordable homes.* Currently in the UK rent is almost double the European average, and even economically-booming Germany has rents which are only 2/3 as much as they are here.*